aklinker1/miasma/docs/docs/plugins/traefik.md

 Done!
 ```

 And the routes are setup!
-Give it a minute, and watch the HTTP Routers on the Traefik dashboard (<http://swarm-ip:4000/dashboard/#/http/routers>) to see when they've been registered.
+Give it a minute, and watch the HTTP Routers on the Traefik dashboard (<http://swarm-ip:8080/dashboard/#/http/routers>) to see when they've been registered.

-:::info
+:::tip
-After adding or updating routes, traefik automatically picks up on them.
+After adding or updating routes, Traefik will automatically discover them.
 This process can take up to 2 minutes, so don't restart the app wondering why the route is not working immediately.
 :::